catalyst/moodle-tool_excimer/README.md

 possible and defer things until needed if possible or worse case to a cron task.

-An extension of this is 'don't escalate', meaning if something fundamentally goes wrong at a low level inf level, then attempt to mitigate
+An extension of this is 'don't escalate', meaning if something fundamentally goes wrong at a low level inf level, then avoid making things worse.

 ### 2) Don't make me think